Scuba Diving

 Underwater Navigation

-3. Time and distance navigation: Estimating distances traveled underwater based on kick cycles and time spent swimming.
+Time and distance navigation: Estimating distances by counting kick cycles and time.

 Indonesia